cze001/CPlusPlus-Projects/README.md

-# CPlusPlus-Projects
+# CPlusPlus-library_system
-This is where all my C++ projects will be added.

-There might or might not be something interesting in here for you ; ).
-Take a look.
+This is a C++ library system.
+It is currently unfinished.
+This was made just for fun ; ).